wilas/lab-ci/samples/py_garden/README.md

  - good for testing UI
  - lauch webbrowser and make 'live' test
     - good for complex testing e.g with javascript
-    - full interaction with browser (back, forward, reload, cookies
+    - full interaction with browser (back, forward, reload, cookies, etc.)
     - loading page take time - needed timer to give page a time to load
     - X required
     if use locro then X forwarding needed (proper package are already installed):